teosoft123/project-x/README2.md

 ##### Development

-You can see an example of Android application that logs on to user account in yfrog-examples project.
+You can see an example of Android application that logs on to user account in <code>yfrog-examples</code> project.
 See file API.md to more details on how to use Yfrog APIs.